fbpx

 Applicants: please read through the entire page to prepare for your intake interview.

-All participants meet with a Financial Literacy Counselor when they begin the program, and then at least twice annually.
+All participants meet with a Financial Literacy Counselor when they begin the program and then twice annually.
 They are here to help all families reach their financial goals in a way that makes sense for them.

 Financial Classes

-All participant families are expected to take re$tart, a 4-session course, at BCS within their first year on the program.
-We offer other subject-based classes throughout the year for participants who will be eligible after completing re$tart.
+All participant families are expected to take re$tart, BCS’ 4-session course, within their first year on the program.
+We offer other subject-based classes throughout the year.
 You may sign up for upcoming classes online using the link on our BCS Participant Resource Center.
-All classes will be held virtually.
-Participants aged 13 and up, as well as other adults in the home, are encouraged to attend any of the classes offered through BCS (unless otherwise stated).
+All classes will be held virtually until further notice.
+Participants aged 13 and up are encouraged to attend, as well as other adults in the home, any of the classes offered at and through BCS (unless otherwise stated).

 Shopping